design-automation-edu/urban-prototyping-2018/changren/iteration2.md

 ![gras](imgs/I2P10.jpg)

-Good Building Area Ratio: 24.7%
+Good Building Area Ratio (GBAR)(Good Buildings GFA / Total GFA): 24.7%

-Good Window Ratio: 50%
+Good Window Ratio (GWR): 50%

-So Under this urban morphology,most buildings can meet up with the higher standard.

-The road is wide,and public spaces are evenly distributed to each apartment block.Although the commercial cannot get enough daylight, it is still acceptable for not having too much sunshine in such non-residential structure.The good window ratio of them does not reach 0.3, yet most of them are above 0.25, which is still a rather high value.
+When GWR is far more bigger than GBAR, that means we are having some really big buildings that possess too much good windows, whose area is too large to have a good GWR.
+(Beacuse GWR = the number of good windows/GFA）

+## Improvement

+Try to decrease the height of recidences, which is helpful for lighting and view. as for the unsatisfactory commercial part, another arrangement needs to be considered, provided that each residential building still needs a commercial building around.

+Aand also, try to make buildings small and sporadic, which can increase the impact of good windows.

 ## P.S.
 Simulation of good and bad buildings using lower threshold